PeterGarvanski/HorizonMarkets/README.md

 ### Database Schema:

-The FinanceTracker database consists of three interconnected tables: **User**, **Transaction**, and **Asset**.
-The **User** table serves as the central entity, containing user-specific information such as username, password, financial goals, net worth, savings, and salary.
-Both the **Transaction** and **Asset** tables are linked to the **User** table through the `user_id` foreign key, establishing a relational connection.
-In the **Transaction** table, each entry corresponds to a financial transaction made by a user, with details including the transaction date, type, category, and amount.
-The **Asset** table represents assets owned by users, featuring information such as the asset name and its associated value.
-The foreign key relationships, particularly with `user_id`, enable a cascading effect, ensuring that when a user is removed, their related transactions and assets are automatically deleted as well.
-This schema provides a comprehensive framework for managing user information, financial transactions, and owned assets within the FinanceTracker application.
+The Horizon Markets database encompasses several interconnected models designed to manage various aspects of the trading platform.
+At the core of the database is the `UserProfile` model, which stores user-specific information such as account balance and deposit amount multiplier.
+The `AccountHistory` model tracks changes in user account balances over time, linking each entry to a user profile through a foreign key relationship.
+The `Market` model allows users to customize their trading experience by specifying favorite tickers and market preferences, while the `Chart` model enables users to view and analyze multiple cryptocurrency charts simultaneously.
+The `OpenTrade` model records details of users' open trades, including order type, quantity, and entry price, with each trade associated with a user profile.
+Additionally, the `TradeHistory` model logs past trades made by users, capturing essential information such as trade date, symbol, and net profit or loss.
+These models are interconnected through foreign key relationships, facilitating data retrieval and ensuring data integrity across different components of the platform.
+This schema provides a comprehensive framework for managing user profiles, trading activity, and market preferences within the Horizon Markets application.

 ## Deployment